UCSBCarpentry/CustomDC-R/_episodes/04-dplyr.md

 ~~~
 penguins_long <- penguins_wide %>%
-  pivot_longer(names_to = "sex", values_to = "mean_body_mass_g", cols = -island)
+  pivot_longer(names_to = "sex",
+               values_to = "mean_body_mass_g",

-str(penguins_long)
+               cols = female:unknown) #includes columns "female", "male", and "unknown"

+penguins_long
 ~~~
 {: .language-r}

-Note that now the `NA` are included in the long format data frame.
-Pivoting wider and then longer can be a useful way to balance out a dataset so that every replicate has the same composition
+Pivoting wider and then longer can be a useful way to balance out a dataset so that every replicate has the same composition.

 We could also have used a specification for what columns to exclude.
-In this example, we will use all columns except `island` for the names variable.
+In this next example, we will use all columns except `island` for the names variable.
 By using the minus sign in the `cols` argument, we omit `island` from being reshaped

 ~~~
 penguins_wide %>%